-The Hebrew word for "sin" used here means to miss the mark, to miss the target.
+The Hebrew word for "sin"-used here-means to miss the mark, to miss the target.
 Each miss is counted and recorded.
 Unlike basketball, where the shots that go IN the basket are counted FOR you, the picture here is that every shot that does NOT hit the mark is counted AGAINST you.
+That is sin.
 And how many misses are allowed?
 None!
-That is sin.
-The people of Judah angered the Lord tremendously.
-Earlier in his prophecy Jeremiah wrote, "This people has a defiant and rebellious heart.
+The people of Judah had angered the Lord tremendously.
+In his prophecy Jeremiah also wrote, "This people has a defiant and rebellious heart.
 They have revolted and departed.
 They do not say in their heart "Let us now fear the Lord our God" (Jeremiah 5:23-24).
 "From the least of them even to the greatest of them, everyone is given to covetousness.
 From the prophet even to the priest, everyone deals falsely" (Jeremiah 6:13).
-Sin was rooted in the heart.
-Jeremiah later said, "The heart is deceitful above all things and desperately wicked.
+Sin was rooted in their hearts.
+"The heart is deceitful above all things and desperately wicked.
 Who can know it?
 I the Lord search the heart, I test the mind" (Jeremiah 17:9).
-God knows what's going on in your deceitful and desperately wicked heart--we might say "in your gut."
+God knew what was going on in their lives and in their hearts.

-How many misses do you have? .
-You are sadly mistaken if you think you only sin a little.
+God knows what's going on in your deceitful and desperately wicked heart as well.
+How many misses do you have?
+If you think you only sin a little, you are sadly mistaken.
 "Who can understand his errors?"
-(Psalm 19:12) And what goes on in your gut?
+(Psalm 19:12) What goes on in your "gut"?
 Impure thoughts?
-The longing for revenge?
-Cleverly holding yourself up, at least in your own mind, of being really good?
-God knows.
-Do you miss the mark on purpose?
-Do you sin on purpose?
-One, two, five more drinks?
-Dabbling with illegal substances (not unheard of you know, even among God's people)?
+Longing for revenge?
+Deceitfulness and holding up self, at least in your own mind, as being really good?
+Finding fault with others? -- God knows your heart. -- And do you miss the mark on purpose?
+As in one, two, five more drinks?
+Or dabbling with illegal substances-drugs-(not unheard of you know, even among God's people)?
 Wasting the wealth God has given you?
-Laziness--ignoring labors at hand for the sake of entertainment, TV, Facebook, fun and recreation?
+Laziness--ignoring the fruitful labor-at-hand for the sake of entertainment, TV, Facebook, fun, and recreation?
 You too are a sinner.
-Jeremiah's words of Repent apply to each of you as well.
+Jeremiah's word "Repent!" applies to each of you as well.

 The people of Judah in their stubborn self-righteousness, likely were thinking "Oh sure, we serve God.
-We have His temple right here in our midst and do the worship things that make Him happy."
-But they would face God's anger.
-His blessings, their land and nation, would be taken away from them, the blessings He had given them.
-The people of Judah would be exiled to a different country, their city and temple destroyed.
+We have His temple right here in our midst and do the worship things that make Him happy." ---- But they would face God's anger.
+His blessings of land and nation would be taken away from them, a gift He had given.
+The people of Judah would be exiled to a foreign country, their city and temple destroyed.
 For you have kindled a fire in My anger which shall burn forever.
 God had reached the end of His patience.
 He was about to reject them-forever.

 Those who foolishly and stubbornly walk away from God, who see no need for His forgiveness and mercy-have only His wrath to face.
-Without God's mercy in Christ only the forever-fire of hell awaits.
+Without God's mercy in Christ, the forever-fire of hell awaits.
 Cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the LORD.
 For he shall be like a shrub in the desert, and shall not see when good comes, but shall inhabit the parched places in the wilderness, in a salt land which is not inhabited.
-To trust self or other man made things and ideas, be it idols and religions, or cell phones, or your own good record, brings only the withering life of being isolated in a desert wilderness.
+To trust self or other man-made things and ideas, be it idols and religions, or cell phones, or your own good record, brings only the withering life of being isolated in a desert wilderness.
 Without God's mercy in Christ, life only unravels, dries up, and dies.
 You might think all is fine, but eventually all withers.